tonka3000/vscode-qt-tools/README.md

 You  have 2 commands:

 * Qt: Online help
   This will open the Qt documentation.
-When you are in a `.cpp` or `.h` file and your cursor is inside a text block then the command will search that word as a class in the documenation.
+When you are in a `.cpp` or `.h` file and your cursor is inside a text block then the command will search that word as a class in the documentation.
 * Qt: Search online help
   This command will create a textbox inside vscode where you can enter your search term.
-This search term will be send to the search of the Qt Documenation.
+This search term will be send to the search of the Qt Documentation.

 By default the qt website will be opened inside VSCode itself.